totie10/SPARTACUS10/README.md

 Another issue of the silhouette coefficient is that it is computationally expensive, if the number of voxels is large.
-Therefore, the computationally less expensive simplified silhouette coefficient (SSC) as introduced by Vendramin et al. (2010) is implemented in spatial_silhouette module as well.
+Therefore, the computationally less expensive simplified silhouette coefficient (SSC) as introduced by Vendramin et al. (2010) is implemented in the spatial_silhouette module as well.
 In this variation, ``a`` is the distance of the respective voxel to the centroid of its cluster and ``b`` is the smallest distance of that voxel to the centroid of another cluster.
 The distance measure is either the Euclidean distance or the correlation